-According to Article 54, Article 55 and Article 59 of Directive 2001/83/EC medicinal products must be accompanied by outer or immediate packaging information (labelling) and a package leaflet.
-Article 58 allows for the omission of a package leaflet where all the required information can be directly conveyed on the packaging.
+According to Article 54, Article 55 and Article 59 of Directive 2001/83/EC of the European Parliament and of the Council of 6 November 2001 on the Community code relating to medicinal products for human use1 (hereinafter: "Directive 2001/83/EC") medicinal products must be accompanied by outer and/or immediate packaging information (labelling) and a package leaflet.

+Article 58 of Directive 2001/83/EC allows for the omission of a package leaflet where all the required information can be directly conveyed on the packaging.

-Article 56 of Directive 2001/83/EC requires that the label text shall be easily legible, clearly comprehensible and indelible.
+Article 56 of Directive 2001/83/EC requires that the particulars to be included in the labelling shall be easily legible, clearly comprehensible and indelible.

-Article 56a of Directive 2001/83/EC requires the name of the medicinal product to be expressed in Braille format on the packaging, and the marketing authorisation holder to ensure that the package leaflet is made available on request from patients' organisations in formats appropriate for the blind and partially-sighted.
+Article 56a of Directive 2001/83/EC requires the name of the medicinal product (as referred to in Article 54(a)) to be expressed in Braille format on the packaging, and the marketing authorisation holder to ensure that the package leaflet is made available on request from patients' organisations in formats appropriate for the blind and partially-sighted.